Oral Surgery Blog

 How Long Does the Anesthesia Take to Wear Off?

 Anesthesia effects take hours to wear off completely.
 After your surgery, you get taken to a recovery room.
-Nurses will monitor your vital signs for a while before you wake up.
-You can wake up confused and tired as the effects of the drug wear off.
+Nursing staff will monitor your vitals before you awaken, which may involve confusion and fatigue.

 Does Anesthesia Have Side Effects?

-Regional anesthesia has side effects such as having mild pain, headache, trouble going for a short call, bleeding under the injected skin, and in rare cases, nerve damage.
+Common effects include nausea and vomiting.
+General anesthesia may cause fatigue, confusion, dry mouth, muscle aches, hoarseness, chills, or sleepiness.
+Regional anesthesia side effects include mild pain, headache, trouble going for a short call, bleeding under the injected skin, and in rare cases, nerve damage.

-For more common questions about anesthesia, visit Weston Center for Oral and Maxillofacial Surgery at our office in Weston, Florida.
-You can also call (954) 507-6441 to book an appointment today.
+For more common questions about anesthesia, visit Weston Center for Plastic Surgery at our office in Weston, Florida.
+You can call (954) 507-4540 to schedule an appointment today.